 Firewall currently only supports RFC1918 IP addresses as Source IP address and Public IP address as Destination IP address.
 If IP addresses do not conform, packets will be dropped.

-- CDFW DC's public IP address, to which the tunnel will connect.
-(For the latest CDFW DC locations and their IPs, see Cisco Umbrella Data Centers).
+- Umbrella SIG data center (DC) public IP address, to which the tunnel will connect.
+(For the latest Umbrella SIG DC locations and their IPs, see Cisco Umbrella Data Centers.

 - An Umbrella organization ID.
 (The organization ID is the number in the URL you use to log in to the Umbrella dashboard.)